yEmmanuelAccount/ADS-Pasta/p3__poo/_1introducao/apresentacao.md

 ```(java)
 /**
-* A classe Main representa a classe principal do projeto
+* A classe Main_InterfaceAtividade representa a classe principal do projeto
 */
 ```